NVIDIA/TensorRT-Incubator/docs/post0_developer_guides/architecture.md

 consists primarily of StableHLO operations but can also include other dialects for certain operations.

-## A Day In The Life Of A Tripy Tensor
+## A Day In The Life Of A TriPy Tensor

 To understand these components better, let's take a look at what happens when we write a simple program like: